-Now that you have mastered basic ecosystems science, landscape ecology concepts and rangeland management strategies, time to put it all together.
-Review the following Florida wildlife representative species, and respond to these inquiries:
+Now that you have mastered basic ecosystems science concepts, time to put it all together.
+Review the following Florida wildlife representative entries, and respond to these inquiries:

-- what is the life history and ecological role of each representative, and how are they maintaining their ecological roles in terms of the ecosystem services, biodiversity and conservation, landscape ecology processes? - what rangeland management strategies and programs are in place to sustain their roles and survival within Florida's environment? - what can you do to help Florida's wildlife survive, while balancing human needs, too?
+- what is the life history and ecological role of each representative, and - how are they maintaining their ecological roles in terms of the ecosystem services, biodiversity and conservation, landscape ecology processes? - what programs are in place to sustain their roles and survival within Florida's environment? - what can you do to help Florida's wildlife survive, while balancing human needs, too?